-A legend of Nakakannondō When the holy monk Enkū was preparing to carve the principle statue of Nakamura-kannondō, he obtained the wood from a place upstream on the Nagara River.
-He then wrote "Nakamura," the name of the village he was sending it to, on the wood and sent it downstream.
-It soon floated close to the village of Hirakata (now Fukuju-cho Hirakata, Hashima) where it was discovered by the people of Anpachi-gun Nakamura (now named Anpachi-cho).
-A large crowd tried to pull it up to their village, but they found it so heavy that they couldn't move it at all.
-After a time, word got to the people of Nakashima-gun Nakamura (now Kaminaka-cho Naka).
-When the villagers ran down and tried to pull it up themselves, it came up as light as a feather.
-The people from Anpachi-gun Nakamura on the opposite shore then left without saying a word.
-There is a mark where a square piece of wood was dug out of the back of the eleven faced Kannon statue, the principle image of the Nakamura- Kannondō.
-It is said that the hatchet the holy monk Enkū used is inside, but that anyone who sees it will go blind.
-Thus far, nobody has looked.
-Nagamayakushi Temple D-3

-Beginning with the principal image, The Medicine Buddha, nine of Enkū's statues are on display here.
-Inside, the guardian Buddhist statue, a picture of which is painted on the wall of the Hashima Civic Center as well as other places, is one of the Enkū Buddhist images representing Hashima.
+Nakakannondō /Hashima Enkū Museum The 2.22 meter tall Eleven-Faced Kannon Statue and sixteen other Enkū Buddhist carvings can be seen up close here.
+In addition, the well from which water was taken to wash the holy monk Enkū as a newborn is nearby.
+Location: 526 Kaminaka-cho Naka, Hashima 2058-398-6264 Open from 9:00 to 17:00 Closed Mondays Entrance fee: 300 yen per adult (for groups of 30 or more, 150 yen per adult) A legend of Nakakannondō When the holy monk Enkū was preparing to carve the principle statue of Nakamura-kannondō, he obtained the wood from a place upstream on the Nagara River He then wrote "Nakamura," the name of the village he vas sending it to, on the wood and sent it downstream soon floated close to the village of Hirakata (now ikuju-cho Hirakata, Hashima) where it was discovered the people of Anpachi-gun Nakamura (now named Anpachi-cho).
+A rge crowd tried to pull it up to their village, but they found it so heavy at they couldn't move it at all.
+After a time, word got to the people of shima-gun Nakamura (now Kaminaka-cho Naka).
+When the illagers ran down and tried to pull it up themselves, it came up as light s a feather.
+The people from Anpachi-gun Nakamura on the opposite re then left without saving a word.
+Nagamayakushi Temple Beginning with the principal image, The Medicine Buddha, nine of Enkū's statues are on display here.
+Inside, the guardian picture of which is painted on the wall of the Hashima Civic Center as well as other places, is one of